April

 of crystalline-formed glass architecture that are interpreted as a

-The sparkle around Wenzel Hablik's crystal is the transition to his Schöpferische Kräfte [Creative Powers]a series
+The sparkle around Wenzel Hablik's crystal is the transition to his Schöpferische Kräfte [Creative Powers]

 of etchings [1912] that tell of the becoming and being of crystal,